kahanu/DesignPatternsInTypescript/README.md

-# Design Patterns In Typescript
+# Practical Design Patterns In Typescript

 This application demonstrates how you can use design patterns in an Angular 5+ application.